-The family of Poaceae (number 177, or the last family in Stace’s and most other modern Floras) has 5 Sub-families and 16 tribes.
+The family of Poaceae, which is the last family in Stace’s and most other modern Floras) has 5 Sub-families and 16 tribes.

 It is by far the largest family in the temperate world as grasses flourish in nearly every habitat!

 Stace does mention many obvious non-natives which have naturalized in several places, as well as crop plants which have been grown in the B.I. for many centuries.

 Many people find grasses hard to identify and this is mostly due because of their small parts, which often need be looked at through magnifying glasses and of course they are mainly all green!